wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/capstone.md

 #### Learning Objectives

-- Be able to apply the concepts learned in this module to reasoning about and optimizing the performance of a scenario that includes computation, I/O, and RAM constraints
+- Be able to apply the concepts learned in this module to reason about and optimize the performance of a scenario that includes computation activities, I/O activities, and RAM constraints

 ---

-#### Production Scenario
+### Production Scenario

 You are working for a company that uses a single-core computer to run computational tasks as part of day-to-day business.
 The specifications of the computer and tasks are as follows:

-### Machine
+##### Machine

   - 1 1-Core CPU that computes at 50 Gflop/sec
   - 12 GB of RAM
   - 1 HDD with 1TB capacity and 200 MB/sec R/W bandwidth

-### Tasks
+##### Tasks

-On this machine, two tasks need to be run back-to-back throughout the day.
+Two tasks need to be run back-to-back throughout the day.
 Each task proceeds in three phases: (*i*) it reads its input file fully; (*ii*) it computes; and (*iii*) it writes its output file fully.
 Each task has a memory footprint that must be allocated to it throughout its execution